 Visiting Bond Islands– Well, the team behind 007 had something really exotic in mind before they shot at this place.
 The place has since then seen a crazy number of travellers and is still the top preferred destinations in the region.
 Cost 1200 THB to 1600 THB

-- Look for stay slightly outside of beach, even a 5 minute walking distance from beach would save you like 60-70 percent on your stay.
+- Look for stay slightly outside of the beach, even a 5-minute walking distance from the beach would save you like 60-70 percent on your stay.

-- The best is book your stay before you fly out, there is a good chance you won’t find it cheaper here even in off peak season.
+- The best is to book your stay before you fly out, there is a good chance you won’t find it cheaper here even in off-peak season.
 If you haven’t done that do not worry, you can still find a deal at the airport.

 - Eat Local, Malin and other street markets should be your number one options.
-Most of the restro in front of beach are a cheap Indian or European rip off doing bad food.
+Most of the restro in front of the beach is a cheap Indian or European rip off doing bad food.

 - If you don’t have a taste for local stuff 7 eleven is at your rescue.
 Buy your water, juice and drinks all from here.
 It’s cheap and always comes handy.

 - Avoid Tuk Tuk, they are no less than micro macho men of Thailand.
-Good for an experience but beyond that it’s not the best thing considering your pocket.
+Good for the experience but beyond that it’s not the best thing considering your pocket.

 - Kamala Beach and nearby towns are 100% Islamic.
 The food here will be all halal.

 - A beach nearby this town would be clean and there’s no sex or dirty stuff here.
 So you can get your family along too.